Intervue/Data-structures-algorithms-for-interviews/README.md

 is known.
 - For problems involving subsequences, we can break them down to smaller problems.
 Specifically for linear array, array of length 1 less than total can be taken and a pattern can be found for dynamic programming to make recursive equations.
+- Sometimes results of two DP solutions can be merged using some algo to find the final result.

 # Topic0: Programming Questions